Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 What is Eligibility Application Review consent?

-Eligibility Application Review is the piece of consent that details application data and plan selection have been reviewed and approved by the consumer, and attestations have been shared.
+Eligibility Application Review (i.e. enrollment review) is the piece of consent that details application data and plan selection have been reviewed and approved by the consumer, and attestations have been shared.
 Eligibility Application Review can be required for new applications, new plan selections, when making updates to existing applications, and when making updates to plan selections.
 Learn more here.

-When emailing Eligibility Application Review, a randomly generated code will appear.
+When emailing or texting Eligibility Application Review, a randomly generated code will appear.
 You must provide this code to your client in order for them to access their digital review form.
 This is to help protect important personal information. the access code does not expire, but will not be visible to you after navigating past this page.
-You will need to resend the web form from your dashboard should a new access code be needed.
+You will need to resend the form from your dashboard should a new access code be needed.

 How long does consent remain valid?